tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/us004/02.analysis/Readme.md

 There should be a user interface component that allows HRMs to easily perform skill assignments.

-The interface might include dropdowns or search fields to select collaborators and skills, as well as confirmation dialogs to finalize the assignments.
+The interface might include dropdowns or search fields to select collaborators and skills, as well as confirmation dialogs to finalize the operations.

 ![Domain Model](svg/us004-domain-model.svg)